 Light sensitivity after laser eye surgery: Is it a side-effect or a complication?

-If you’re worried about light sensitivity, you can follow some tips.
+If you’re worried about light sensitivity after your LASIK procedure, you can follow some tips.
 You should avoid bright lights by wearing sunglasses and avoiding screens.
 Especially for the last one, try not to use your phone, tablet, laptop, or TV for at least two days.

-After a week, if you still feel discomfort when looking at bright lights, you may contact your doctor.
+After a week, if you still feel discomfort when looking at bright lights, you may contact your doctor who may administer some anti-inflammatory eye drops.
 You should also get in touch with your surgeon ASAP if your light sensitivity worsens.
 It’s better to be cautious, rather than suffer from a potential complication.

 Let our vision correction team in Central PA help you